YuitoSato/kotlin-tree/README.md

 )
 ```

 ## Quick Start

-You can create a tree node instance and operate the tree node's contents easily and simply.
+You can create a tree node instance and operate the contents of nodes easily and simply.

 ```kt
 val treeNode: TreeNode<Int> = nodeOf(
     1,